 Winners Receive National Recognition

-All winning entries and honorable mentions will be listed on the Alliance for Community Media website and selected entries may be included in materials used by ACM to promote community media.
-If you provide a link to your full winning entry, ACM will post it on the winning entries page for the public to view.
+All winning entries and honorable mentions will be listed on the Foundation of the Alliance for Community Media website and selected entries may be included in materials used by F/ACM to promote community media.
+If you provide a link to your full winning entry, F/ACM will post it on the winning entries page for the public to view.

 F/ACM retains the right to use all or part of the entries for promotional purposes on a non-exclusive basis.
 The producer is responsible for obtaining all approvals, clearances, licenses, etc., for materials contained in the entry and must provide such clearance upon request.